 MRI is sensitive to subarachnoid blood and is able to visualize it well in the first 12 hours typically as a hyperintensity in the subarachnoid space on FLAIR 3.

 Susceptibility weighted sequences are also exquisitely sensitive to blood products.

 In aneurysm-associated subarachnoid hemorrhage, diffusion weighted imaging may demonstrate early ischemic changes (within 0-3 days) in more than half of all patients 8.
-Additional delayed ischemia detectable with DWI, associated with vasospasm developing 4-21 days after ictus, may develop in about half of all patients 8.
+Additionally delayed ischemia detected on DWI, associated with vasospasm developing 4-21 days after ictus, may develop in about half of all patients 8.